-Access to quotes
+Article 16 Access to quotes

 - 1. Systematic internalisers shall be allowed to decide, on the basis of their commercial policy and in an objective non-discriminatory way, the clients to whom they give access to their quotes.
 To that end there shall be clear standards for governing access to their quotes.
 Systematic internalisers may refuse to enter into or discontinue business relationships with clients on the basis of commercial considerations such as the client credit status, the counterparty risk and the final settlement of the transaction. - 2.
-In order to limit the risk of being exposed to multiple transactions from the same client systematic internalisers shall be allowed to limit in a non-discriminatory way the number of transactions from the same client which they undertake to enter at the published conditions.
-They shall also be allowed, in a non-discriminatory way and in accordance with the provisions of Article 28 of Directive [new MiFID], to limit the total number of transactions from different clients at the same time provided that this is allowable only where the number and/or volume of orders sought by clients considerably exceeds the norm. - 3.
-In order to ensure the efficient valuation of shares, depositary receipts, ETFs, certificates and other similar financial instruments and maximises the possibility of investment firms obtaining the best deal for their clients the Commission shall adopt, by means of delegated acts in accordance with Article 41, measures specifying:
+In order to limit the risk of being exposed to multiple transactions from the same client, systematic internalisers shall be allowed to limit in a non-discriminatory way the number of transactions from the same client which they undertake to enter at the published conditions.
+They shall also be allowed, in a non-discriminatory way and in accordance with the provisions of Article 28 of Directive [new MiFID], to limit the total number of transactions from different clients at the same time provided that this is allowable only where the number and/or volume of orders sought by clients considerably exceeds the norm.

-- (a) the criteria specifying when a quote is published on a regular and continuous basis and is easily accessible as referred to in Article 14(1) as well as the means by which investment firms may comply with their obligation to make public their quotes, which shall include the following possibilities: - (i) through the facilities of any regulated market which has admitted the instrument in question to trading; - (ii) through an approved publication arrangement; - (iii) through proprietary arrangements; - (b) the criteria specifying those transactions where execution in several securities is part of one transaction or orders that are subject to conditions other than current market price as referred to in Article 14(3); - (c) the criteria specifying what can be considered as exceptional market circumstances that allow for the withdrawal of quotes as well as conditions for updating quotes as referred to in Article 14(1); - (d) the criteria specifying when the number and/or volume of orders sought by clients considerably exceeds the norm as referred to in paragraph 2; - (e) the criteria specifying when prices fall within a public range close to market conditions as referred to in Article 14(2).
+- 3. In order to ensure the efficient valuation of shares, depositary receipts, ETFs, certificates and other similar financial instruments and maximise the possibility of investment firms to obtain of obtaining the best deal for their clients, the Commission shall adopt, by means of delegated acts in accordance with Article 41, measures specifying: - (a) the criteria specifying when a quote is published on a regular and continuous basis and is easily accessible as referred to in Article 14(1) as well as the means by which investment firms may comply with their obligation to make public their quotes, which shall include the following possibilities: - (i) through the facilities of any regulated market which has admitted the instrument in question to trading; - (ii) through an approved publication arrangement; - (iii) through proprietary arrangements; - (b) the criteria specifying those transactions where execution in several securities is part of one transaction or those orders that are subject to conditions other than current market price as referred to in Article 14(3); - the criteria specifying what can be considered as exceptional market circumstances conditions that allow for the withdrawal of quotes as well as the conditions for updating quotes as referred to in Article 14(1); - (d) the criteria specifying when the number and/or volume of orders sought by clients considerably exceeds the norm as referred to in paragraph 2; - (e) the criteria specifying when prices fall within a public range close to market conditions as referred to in Article 14(2).

-Obligation for systematic internalizers to publish firm quotes in bonds, structured finance products, emission allowance and derivatives
+Obligation for systematic internalizers to publish make public firm quotes in respect of bonds, structured finance products, emission allowance and derivatives

-1. Investment firms shall publish a firm quotes in those bonds, structured finance products, emission allowances and derivatives which are traded on a trading venue and for which they are systematic internalisers and for which there is a liquid market as defined in Article 7a when the following conditions are fulfilled:
+- 1. Investment firms shall publish make public a firm quotes in respect of those bonds, structured finance products, emission allowances and derivatives which are traded on a trading venue and for which they are systematic internalisers and for which there is a liquid market as defined in Article 2(7ab)(a)-when the following conditions are fulfilled: - (a) they are prompted for a quote by a client of the systematic internaliser; - (b) they agree to provide a quote.